joemahady-comm/uaa/README.md

 ### Running as a Spring Boot Application

-Two separate Gradle tasks can be used to run the Spring Boot application
+Three separate Gradle tasks can be used to run the Spring Boot application

+- `./gradlew run` — alias that kills any running UAA and starts the application (recommended)
 - `./gradlew bootRun` — the built-in Spring Boot Gradle task
 - `./gradlew bootWarRun` — use a `JavaExec` Gradle task to launch the runnable .war file
 - Manual run, as show below, to be run after `./gradlew assemble`